-Python function with mutable default arguments
+Python mutable default arguments

 In python default function arguments are created during executing instruction def and not at each function call.
 If argument value is immutable object (for example string, integer, tuple) it is ok, but if value is mutable, then there can be a trap: